bethard/bethard.github.io/students.md

 A compelling application will include:

 * a candidate statement that explains why we would be a good fit for each other, for example, because you have prior research related to my [ongoing projects](projects.html)
-* a curriculum vitae tha demonstrates your research potential through publications in natural language processing workshops, conferences, or journals such as those on the [ACL Anthology](https://aclanthology.org/).
+* a curriculum vitae that demonstrates your research potential through publications in natural language processing workshops, conferences, or journals such as those on the [ACL Anthology](https://aclanthology.org/).